 This section describes the financial support which may be available to you if your husband or wife passes away.

 We understand that dealing with bereavement can be an extremely difficult and emotional time.
 This page provides relevant information about the financial support which may be available but if you want to discuss your situation or you have any questions, please phone the Pensions & Allowances helpline on 732506 or call in to Social Security.
-Please see accessibility information for Edward T Wheadon House
+We are located in Edward T. Wheadon House, Le Truchot, St Peter Port.
+Accessibility information can be found here.

 - Bereavement payment - a single lump sum payment; and either